jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/optimization.md

 Some additional more technical details are:

-1. A container requesting `0` CPU will still be granted a share of `0.002` CPU, or `2m` CPU, it is a lower limit.
+1. A container requesting `0` CPU will be granted the smallest amount of CPU supported by the Kubernetes container runtime.
 1. CPU core sharing is enforced between containers in time intervals of 100 ms typically.
 1. The management of a k8s Pod and its containers requires a small overhead CPU